 The crew of the Nostromo, a commercial ship on its way back home, are awoken early from hypersleep to answer a distress beacon.
 Deep in an unknown section of the galaxy they decide to investigate and land on a small planet with harsh weather conditions.
 Whilst there they discover an abandoned, derelict spacecraft with a giant mummified creature sat inside – with evidence that something burst from its chest.
 It isn’t long before the crew discover a room filled with eggs and Kane (played by the incredible John Hurt) is attacked by one of the now-infamous face huggers.

 Taken back to the ship, Kane looks certain for death, until making a dramatic recovery.
 The iconic chest burster scene that follows this is probably one of the greatest scenes in horror history.
 If the name doesn’t give away what happens then nothing will – but that doesn’t make it any less stunning.
-It’s at this point the crew realise that whatever they have on board with is one mean motherfucker (with acid for blood, no less) and they need to kill it before it kills them.
+It’s at this point the crew realize that whatever they have on board with is one mean motherfucker (with acid for blood, no less) and they need to kill it before it kills them.

 Leaving the most nightmarish pieces of the puzzle for your imagination to fill in is the greatest trick in horror.
 The Norwegian’s camp in John Carpenter’s The Thing makes for such a horrific scene, and Janet Leigh’s untimely death in Hitchcock’s Psycho is so damn famously shocking because you’re forced to imagine what happened.
 It’s one of Ridley Scott’s greatest assets in Alien – the fear of the unexplained.